Performance-based funding for inclusive Circular Action

 Circular Credits can be created for all types of solid waste materials, including plastics, beverage cartons, paper, glass, metals, tyres, and e-waste, so that no waste type is neglected

-Projects can transact their Circular Credits on the Circular Action Hub, a platform that connects local waste management projects and activities with companies and investors.
+Circular Credits are issued on the Registry of the Circular Action Hub, a platform that connects local waste management projects and activities with companies and investors.

-Project registration with the Hub is free of charge, and all transactions are recorded in its Registry, to increase transparency, visibility, and to avoid double counting.
+Project registration with the Hub is free of charge, and credits transactions are also recorded in its Registry to increase transparency, visibility, and to avoid double counting.

 Complementary to other measures to reduce waste and pollution